Delta161/tokenizer/.trae/rules/project_rules.md

 The frontend test server is http://localhost:5173
 All communication between frontend and backend must happen trough the Standadized API Client.
 All styling must be done by tailwindcss.
+Only oAuth 2.0 login will be possible.
+No password reset will be possible.